expo/expo/packages/expo-google-sign-in/README.md

 > Android Only, this method always returns true on iOS

 Use this method to determine if a user's device can utilize Google Sign-In functionality.
-By default this method will assume the options `{ shouldUpdate: false }` and silently check the play services, whereas passing `{ shouldUpdate: true }` will present a modal if the Play Services aren't available.
+By default this method will assume the option is `false` and silently check the play services, whereas passing `true` will present a modal if the Play Services aren't available.

 ### `askForPlayServicesAsync(): Promise<boolean>`

 > Android Only, this method always returns true on iOS

-A convenience wrapper for `arePlayServicesAvailableAsync({ shouldUpdate: true })`, this method will present a modal for the user to update Play Services if they aren't already up-to-date.
+A convenience wrapper for `getPlayServiceAvailability(true)`, this method will present a modal for the user to update Play Services if they aren't already up-to-date.

 Returns true after the user successfully updates.